model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 - Because stubs are specified by annotating the harness, the user is able to specify stubs for functions they do not have source access to (like library functions).
 This contrasts with annotating the function to be replaced (such as with function contracts).
 - The current design provides the user with flexibility, as they can specify different sets of stubs to use for different harnesses.
-This is important if users are trying to perform compositional reasoning using stubbing, since in some harnesses a function/method should be verified, in in other harnesses its behavior should be assumed.
+This is important if users are trying to perform compositional reasoning using stubbing, since in some harnesses a function/method should be fully verified, in in other harnesses its behavior should be mocked.
 - The stub selections are located adjacent to the harness, which makes it easy to understand which replacements are going to happen for each harness.

 ### Risks

 - Users can always write stubs that do not correctly correspond to program behavior, and so a successful verification does not actually mean the program is bug-free.
 This is similar to other specification bugs.
+All the stubbing code will be available, so it is possible to inspect the assumptions it makes.

 ### Comparison to function contracts

+- The [currently proposed function contract mechanism](https://github.com/model-checking/kani/tree/features/function-contracts) does not provide a way to specify contracts on external functions.
+This is one of the key motivations for stubbing.
 - In many cases, stubs are more user-friendly than contracts.
-With contracts, it is necessary to explicitly provide information that is automatically captured in Rust (such as which memory is written).
+With contracts, it is sometimes necessary to explicitly provide information that is automatically captured in Rust (such as which memory is written).
-- The [currently proposed function contract mechanism](https://github.com/model-checking/kani/tree/features/function-contracts) does not provide a way to put contracts on external functions.
-This is one of the key motivations for stubbing.
+Furthermore, contract predicates constitute a DSL of their own that needs to be learned; using stubbing, we can stick to using just Rust.

 ### Alternative #1: Annotate stubbed functions